-- Students must always sign-out before leaving the dorm and sign-in when they return. - All activities done outside the dorm, including exercising and sightseeing, must be done in groups of 3 or more. - Curfew hours are designated as follows: In-Dorm Curfew 9:00 PM In-Room Curfew 11:00 PM - Students are not permitted to leave the dorm before 7:00 AM unless it is to attend a class-related activity supervised by NIAHD faculty/staff. - Attendance at meals will be mandatory unless otherwise noted. - Students may visit other floors from 8:00 AM 11:00 PM. - Students should use the restroom in their own floor. - Students must be respectful of other students studying in lounges / public areas. - Students must clean up after themselves (trash, dishes, laundry, etc.) and empty all trash bins in outside dumpsters.
+- Students must always sign-out before leaving the dorm and sign-in when they return. - All activities done outside the dorm, including exercising and sightseeing, must be done in groups of 3 or more. - Curfew hours are designated as follows: In-Dorm Curfew 9:00 PM In-Room Curfew 11:00 PM - Students are not permitted to leave the dorm before 7:00 AM unless it is to attend a class-related activity supervised by NIAHD faculty/staff. - Students may visit other floors from 8:00 AM 11:00 PM. - Students should use the restroom on their own floor. - Students must be respectful of other students studying in lounges / public areas. - Students must clean up after themselves (trash, dishes, laundry, etc.) and empty all trash bins in outside dumpsters.
 W&M housekeepers clean only communal areas such as the kitchen and bathrooms. - Cell phones are not permitted during seminar discussions.
-Cell phones may be used during site visits for class-related activities, such as taking pictures and notes. - o Students should not talk/text during site visits but may do so during van rides. - Parents / guardians are welcome to visit during students' free time but are not permitted to spend time in the dorm.
-Please contact the NIAHD Office 24 hours prior to your visit to take your student off campus and make sure that they sign-out and back in properly. - No visitation is permitted by anyone other than immediate family without special permission from the student's parents / guardians and the NIAHD Office. - No smoking, drinking, or illegal use of controlled substances will be permitted by any program participants.
+Cell phones may be used during site visits for class-related activities, such as taking pictures and notes. - Students should not talk/text during site visits but may do so during van rides. - Parents/guardians are welcome to visit during students' free time but are not permitted to spend time in the dorm.
+Please contact the NIAHD Office 24 hours prior to your visit and make sure that they sign-out and back in properly. - No visitation is permitted by anyone other than immediate family without special permission from the student's parents/guardians and the NIAHD Office. - No smoking, drinking, or illegal use of controlled substances will be permitted by any program participants.